Download the all-new Republic app:

 Advertisement

 Netanyahu has been charged with fraud, breach of trust and accepting bribes in a series of cases.
-He is accused of accepting expensive gifts, such as cartons of champagne and cigars, from wealthy friends and offering favors to media moguls in exchange for favorable news cover of him and his family.
+He is accused of accepting expensive gifts, such as cartons of champagne and cigars, from wealthy friends and offering favors to media moguls in exchange for favorable news coverage of him and his family.

 Advertisement

-“It’s classic deep state argument,” said Gayil Tashir, a political scientist at Israel’s Hebrew University.
-Netanyahu claims “an unelected movement is trying to remove him from power just because he is a representative of right,” she said.
+“It’s the classic deep state argument,” said Gayil Tashir, a political scientist at Israel’s Hebrew University.
+Netanyahu claims “an unelected movement is trying to remove him from power just because he is a representative of the right,” she said.

 Advertisement